 “It really kind of reminds me of if you got into your covered wagon and you were like, ‘We’re going west and we’re gonna look for gold,’” she said on an episode of “Recode Media with Peter Kafka.”
 “If there’s gold in the hills, then you could build a home- stead, right?
 And if there’s not, you’re kinda screwed.”

 In 2019, ISTE sat down with Zomorodi to get her detailed view on where technology is taking us and how we can make sure it’s a positive experience for our daily lives.

 Don’t bring a problem, bring the solution.

-Who are some of your role models for the work you do?
+Who are some of your role models?